My late uncle told me many winters past that we cats do not have such wills.

 I believed him.
 When I was young I thought that there was little he did not know.
 But he did not know his letters.

 So now I think he spake of common cats.
-Not an Earl’s cat.
+Not an Earl’s cat and poet.

 I stepped out to seek advice from Linkin our law cat.
 A long walk on a dull day, but the chill air bore sweet tastes of spring.